Sandy4321/customer-support-polite-evaluation-dataset/README.md

 Overview
 --------

 This dataset can be used to evaluate intent recognition models on Natural Language Understanding (NLU) platforms: LUIS, Dialogflow, Lex, RASA and any other NLU platform that accepts text as input.
-It focuses on polite language, so the ratio of polite utterances is higher in this dataset than the one in the standard dataset, while the colloquial and noise ratio is lower.
+It focuses on polite language, so the ratio of polite utterances is higher in this dataset than the one in the standard dataset (see [Customer Service Tagged Evaluation Dataset for Intent Detection](https://github.com/bitext/customer-support-intent-detection-evaluation-dataset)), while the colloquial and noise ratio is lower.

-The dataset is parallel to our Training dataset (see Customer Service Tagged Training Dataset for Intent Detection).
-Both datasets can be used in conjunction to first train then evaluate the accuracy provided by training.
-The main difference between the two datasets is the number of utterances:
-  - The training dataset contains about 8,000 utterances (about 300 per intent), because most platforms limit the number of utterances that can be used for training
-  - The evaluation dataset contains about 260,000 utterances (about 10,000 per intent), since there is no limit in the amount of evaluation data that can be used in any platform

-Both datasets share the rest of the specifications, so they can be used in conjunction.
-The evaluation dataset has the following specs, shared with the training dataset:
+Both datasets share the rest of the specifications, so they can be used interchangeably.
+The Politeness Evaluation dataset has the following specs, shared with the Standard Evaluation dataset:

   - Customer Service domain
   - 11 categories or intent groups
   - 27 intents assigned to one of the 11 categories
   - 270,000 utterances assigned to the 27 intents
+  - 7 entity/slot types

 Each utterance is tagged with entities/slots when applicable.
 Additionally, each utterance is enriched with tags that indicate the type of language variation that the utterance expresses.
 Examples include: